mietek/haskell-on-heroku-website/pages/tutorial/index.md

 web.1: up 2015/01/14 09:24:33 (~ 1m ago)
 ```

-To increase your app’s throughput, and to prevent [dyno sleeping](https://devcenter.heroku.com/articles/dynos#dyno-sleeping), you can scale to more than one `web` dyno:
+To increase your app’s throughput, and to prevent [dyno sleeping](https://devcenter.heroku.com/articles/dynos#dyno-sleeping), you can scale the app to more than one `web` dyno:

 ```
 $ heroku ps:scale web=2